-On-site flu vaccines have ended for 2020 at King County.
-Employees and their family members who have not yet received their vaccine are asked to visit their primary care provider’s office or local pharmacies to get their flu shot vaccine.
-You can also use the online HealthMap Vaccine Finder to easily find pharmacy and clinic locations where vaccines are available based on your zip code.
-Remember to call ahead to verify that vaccine is available and within network.
+Employees who telework and family members are asked to visit their primary care provider’s office or local pharmacies to get their flu shot.
+Remember to call ahead to verify that the flu shot is available and within network.

-While providers and pharmacies are following CDC guidance for delivering vaccines, there are steps you can take to protect your health as well.
+While providers and pharmacies are following CDC guidance for delivering flu shots, there are steps you can take to protect your health as well.
 When getting a flu vaccine, follow CDC’s recommendations for running essential errands and doctor visits, and continue to take everyday preventive actions.

 Will my insurance cover my flu shot?

 Yes.
 All King County employees and their dependents who are covered by Kaiser or Regence are eligible for free flu shots at healthcare clinics or pharmacies.
 Visit this blog post for information specific to each insurance plan.

 As we continue to learn more about and navigate the COVID-19 pandemic, let’s do what we can to keep ourselves and each other safe.